Chariyski/JIRA-Cards-for-Task-Board/README.md

 * Go to Configuration page
     - Enter JIRA base URL address in the input field
     - Choose a project
-    - If you don't want to repeat the last two steps, pres the 'SAVE' button
+    - If you don't want to repeat the last two steps, press the 'SAVE' button
 * Go to JIRA page
 * Choose a sprint